Azure/terraform-azurerm-avm-res-containerservice-managedcluster/examples/create-before-destroy/README.md

 <!-- BEGIN_TF_DOCS -->
-# Kubenet example
+# Nodepools: create before destroy

-This deploys the module using the Kubenet Network Plugin.
+This deploys the module with nodepools that have the create\_before\_destroy lifecycle property set to true.

 ```hcl
 terraform {